AaronCWacker/MachineLearning/README.md

 Unity Mobile | Experience working on a consumer mobile application Unity Mobile | Game engines and tools such as Unity3D (preferred) or Unreal Engine Unity Mobile | iOS and Android development
+Patents and Invention | Perform scientifically rigorous research into novel algorithms, leading to fun and useful inventions.
+Patents and Invention | Publish and patent discoveries, and teach others, internally/externally, what you have learned.
+Patents and Invention | Pick important problems and technologies, and stay current with the international community, by reading papers, code, and blogs, and by attending conferences
-Streaming | ZeroMQ or message passing/stream based logic frameworks Big and Graph Data | NoSQL databases such as Cassandra, Redis, or RocksDB Big and Graph Data | Web applications involving manipulation of geospatial, customer management, or analytics data Cloud and Network | Writing network protocol using gRPC for high availability data systems Cloud and Network | Building virtual networking topologies using K8, Helm and/or Terraform UI/UX | Experience with Javascript and web frameworks, particularly in Angular2 UI/UX/DevOps | Working with InVision or similar UX visual prototyping workflow UI/UX/DevOps | Head up a team of designers to bring the overall vision to life
+Streaming | ZeroMQ or message passing/stream based logic frameworks Big and Graph Data | NoSQL databases such as Cassandra, Redis, or RocksDB Big and Graph Data | Web applications involving manipulation of geospatial, customer management, or analytics data Cloud and Network | Writing network protocol using gRPC for high availability data systems Cloud and Network | Building virtual networking topologies using K8, Helm and/or Terraform POC and Prototype | Build proof of concept prototypes, initially for internal use, where some will need to scale to millions of users
+Big Data and Graph Data | Data storage technologies such as Hadoop, Cassandra, Druid, and their trade-offs Big Data and Graph Data | Google data stack (e.g. Spanner, BigQuery, BigTable) Cloud | Large advertising networks, e.g. Google, Facebook, Twitter, Apple Cloud | Cloud deployment and data processing tools (e.g. Airflow, Composer, Dataflow) Cloud | Developed server stacks operating in public cloud IaaS or PaaS, such as AWS or Google Cloud Platform Cloud | Hosting providers, such as Google Cloud, Azure or AWS DevOps | Leadership role to recruit and lead multiple high-performing teams of engineers and technical program managers DevOps | Hands-on in technical decisions and ensure all project teams are properly resourced with the relevant talent and skill sets
+DevOps | Software engineer for at least eight years DevOps | Experience building and managing engineering teams at both public tech companies and startups DevOps | Built applications that are highly scalable, secure, and performant using industry best practices DevOps | Technical director or engineering lead of a large, successful app with both a scalable-server component as well as a relevant client component
+DevOps | Expert in Java, Python, C# and SQL
+UI/UX | Experience with Javascript and web frameworks, particularly in Angular2 UI/UX/DevOps | Working with InVision or similar UX visual prototyping workflow UI/UX/DevOps | Head up a team of designers to bring the overall vision to life